Skip to main content

 #payroll #PPh21 #taxReporting #incomeTax #employmentEligibility

 For companies processing more than 100 transactions per month, additional charges apply to cover the increased workload in accounting and tax reporting services.
-The pricing structure is as follows:
+The structure works as follows:

-• Base rate covers up to 100 transactions per month
+• The base rate covers up to 100 transactions per month

-• For over 400 transactions: Custom pricing based on volume and complexity
+• For very high volumes, pricing is customised based on volume and complexity

 These additional charges ensure accurate and timely processing of all financial transactions, maintaining compliance with Indonesian accounting standards and tax regulations.
 The exact cost may vary depending on the nature and complexity of the transactions involved.